KrisMagical/sudo-make-me-a-website/README.md

     - Your blog title and footer text
     - Whether to change the default user password (default username: `gosling`)
     - **Your domain name** (e.g., `example.com`).
 If you don't have one yet, just press Enter to use the default `magiccodelab.com` – you can change it later by editing the Apache config or re-running the script.
+    - Whether to enable HTTPS (SSL).
+If you choose yes, you will be asked to provide the paths to your SSL certificate files (public.crt, chain.crt, and private key).
+The script will then generate a complete SSL-enabled virtual host.
     - (Automatically) It will detect an available port for the backend (starting from 8080) and generate an Apache virtual host file with your domain.
+    - The script will also add the necessary `X-Forwarded-Proto` header to the Apache SSL configuration and enable `server.forward-headers-strategy=framework` in the Spring Boot properties – so that your backend correctly understands that it is behind an HTTPS proxy (no more mixed-content warnings in Swagger UI).

 5. **After configuration completes**, start the services as the `www-data` user:
    ```bash